-It’s time to take stock of our winter spent in Andalusia on board our van “Dahu”.
+It’s time to take a look back at our winter spent in Andalucia with our van “Dahu”.
 From December 2021 to February 2022, we spent almost 10 weeks driving the Andalusian roads and discovering the incredible variety of landscapes of southern Spain.
 From the beaches of Cabo de Gata or the Costa de la Luz to the desert of Gorafe and the magnificent region of Ronda, we really had a blast!

-- Roadtrip in Andalusia, the second attempt was the right one
+- Roadtrip in Andalucia, the second attempt was the right one

 - Our detailed roadtrip itinerary: have we visited all of Andalusia?

 - Travel budget in Andalusia: we share our expenses

 - Andalusia by van: our experience and advice

 - More personal review: our favorites in Andalusia

 - Things we liked less while traveling with our van in Andalusia

 - What’s next?
 The rest of our year 2022…